Nicholas, Prince of Montenegro (born 1944)

-Nicholas, Prince of Montenegro (Serbian Cyrillic: Никола Петровић-Његош; born 7 July 1944) is a French-born architect and the Head of the House of Petrović-Njegoš, which reigned over Montenegro from 1696 to 1766 and again from 1782 to 1918.
+Nicholas, Prince of Montenegro (Montenegrin: Nikola Petrović Njegoš/ Никола Петровић Његош; born 7 July 1944), is a French-born architect and the Head of the House of Petrović-Njegoš, which reigned over Montenegro from 1696 to 1766 and again from 1782 to 1918.

 He lives in Montenegro and occupies part of the former royal palace and the historic family home in Njeguši.
-In 2011 the country recognised an official role for the Royal House of Petrović-Njegoš: to promote Montenegrin identity, culture, and traditions through cultural, humanitarian and other non-political activities.
+In 2011, the country recognised an official role for the Royal House of Petrović-Njegoš: to promote Montenegrin identity, culture, and traditions through cultural, humanitarian and other non-political activities.

 Family background

 The house of Petrović came originally from Herzegovina and settled in Njeguši around 1400.
 Niegosch was born around 1425 and became the Voivode of Njegoš.

 Nicholas descends from Danilo Petrović-Njegoš who obtained the hereditary Dignity of Vladika (Prince-Bishop) of Montenegro in 1711 when it became a theocracy.
 Danilo I Petrović-Njegoš was recognized as Sovereign Prince of Montenegro by Russia on 21 March 1852, and established succession by male primogeniture.
-His successor, Prince Nikola I assumed the style of Royal Highness on 19 December 1900, and the title of King 28 August 1910.
+His successor, Prince Nikola I assumed the style of Royal Highness on 19 December 1900, and then the title of King on 28 August 1910.

-Nicholas is also related to the former royal House of Obrenović through Jevrem, younger full brother of Miloš Obrenović I, Prince of Serbia.
+Nicholas is also related to the former royal House of Obrenović through Jevrem, younger brother of Miloš Obrenović I, Prince of Serbia.

-During World War I the Petrović Njegoš family were forced to flee the country in 1915 after the Army of Montenegro was overwhelmed by the troops of the Austro-Hungarian Empire.
-At the end of the war, territories of Montenegro joined the Kingdom of Serbia, while the Podgorica People's Assembly abolished the Kingdom of Montenegro and deposing the Petrović Njegoš dynasty.
+During World War I, the Petrović Njegoš family were forced to flee the country in 1915 after the Army of Montenegro was overwhelmed by the troops of the Austro-Hungarian Empire.
+At the end of the war, Montenegro joined the Kingdom of Serbia, while the Podgorica People's Assembly abolished the Kingdom of Montenegro and deposed the Petrović Njegoš dynasty.

-The family gained the French citizenship as they made their home in France where Nikola I of Montenegro died in exile in 1921.
+The family gained French citizenship and made their home in France, where Nikola I of Montenegro died in exile in 1921.
 The same year, King Nikola's maternal grandson, Alexandar Karađorđević (Prince Nikola I's cousin) became king of the Kingdom of Serbs, Croats and Slovenes, of which Montenegro had become a part.
 Though the Kingdom of the Serbs, Croats and Slovenes was proclaimed on 13 November 1918, it was never recognized by Nikola I, who maintained a government-in-exile, which was headed by the ex-king's former aide-de-camp and ambassador to Washington, General Anto Gvozdenović, until the Conference of Ambassadors at Paris gave international recognition to the union 13 July 1922.

-Nicholas I's heir at death was his eldest son, Crown Prince Danilo (titular King Danilo II), who "abdicated" after one week, recognising his cousin's reign over Serbia (including the territories of Montenegro) and Yugoslavia.
-Family's dynastic claim was taken up by his grandson, Michael, Prince of Montenegro, the titular King Mihajlo I, who was the father of Prince Nikola II and died in exile in 1986.
+Nicholas I's heir was his eldest son, Crown Prince Danilo (titular King Danilo II), who "abdicated" after one week, recognizing his cousin's reign over Serbia (including the territories of Montenegro) and Yugoslavia.
+The family's dynastic claim was taken up by Nicholas I's grandson, Michael, Prince of Montenegro, the titular King Mihajlo I, who was the father of Prince Nikola II.
+He died in exile in 1986.